thewchan/uxf/py/README.md

 Note that although Python ``dict``s are insertion-ordered, UXF ``Map``s are unordered.
 This means that while this Python UXF library will always load and dump ``Map`` items in the same order, other UXF libraries may not.
-(The `py/eg/compare.py` example correctly compares two UXF files regardless of `Map` key order; useful for comparing two UXFs with different texts and useful for regression testing.)
+(The `py/uxfcompare.py` utility and the `py/eg/compare.py` example both correctly compare two UXF files regardless of `Map` key order; useful for comparing two UXFs with different texts and useful for regression testing.)

 ##### Constructor